RoySegall/gizra.com/src/_posts/2018-02-07-organizing-elm-apps.md

 A survey of files we typically have in an app, with reference to the preceding discussion.

+`view` in its own file.
+Why?

+- One nice thing is that you can do open imports more reasonably.
+E.g. `import Html exposing (..)` makes more sense in a `View.elm` file than it would in a file that had other concerns as well

 (I had planned to address client-server considerations more than this outline actually does.
 Now, I'm thinking that some more details about how to manage the interaction between client and server might make a nice follow-up blog